 |encyclopedia-terms-widget.php||Renders the "Encyclopedia Terms" Widget.|

-* Again: These templates need to be placed in your theme - they are not part of the plugin!
+* These templates could be placed in your theme or child theme.
+They are not part of the plugin!

 This widget displays all non empty encyclopedia taxonomies as list.